Ryan Martinie: Musical style

-Martinie is known for flicks (found throughout his music) and a flamenco style, notable on "Dull Boy" and the chorus of "Out To Pasture" in some way.
-On the chorus of "Out To Pasture", he does a "fast flamenco guitar-picking pattern that's as fast as my hand can possibly play.
-It's just this [extremely] fast pattern, and it's a sleeper, because it sounds like I'm playing single-notes almost, or chords, like I'm strumming chords, but really what's going on there is something completely different.
-It's the only thing you didn't mention, which makes me really proud, because it's supposed to be transparent, which is maybe one of the most important things that has come to me – in playing and in relating to the other instruments and in particular my band."
-He has a unique heavy fingering technique from which he gets the percussive tone and the sharper, more extreme attack from his bass.
+Martinie is known for flicks and a flamenco style, notable on "Dull Boy" and the chorus of "Out To Pasture".
+He describes the chorus of "Out To Pasture" as a "fast flamenco guitar-picking pattern that's as fast as my hand can possibly play.
+It's just this [extremely] fast pattern, and it's a sleeper, because it sounds like I'm playing single-notes almost, or chords, like I'm strumming chords, but really what's going on there is something completely different."
+He has a unique heavy fingering technique from which he gets a percussive tone and a sharper, more extreme attack from his bass.
 He also uses slapping and popping techniques on most of the L.D.
 50 album, most notably on the songs like "Dig".
-Martinie has developed his own tapping technique on the neck where he uses his index and middle fingers to tap an octave chord, usually high on the neck, while his left hand moves notes, doublestops or chords.
-This is very similar to a technique used by the Who's John Entwistle.
+Martinie has developed his own tapping technique on the neck where he uses his index and middle fingers to tap an octave chord, usually high on the neck, while his left hand moves notes, doublestops or chords, similarly to the Who's John Entwistle.
 On the album Mudvayne, he also plays complex bass parts in the intros of "Beautiful And Strange" and "I Can't Wait".